Our Directors and Staff

 For more information on Dr. Cutcher, please click here.

-Bri Dowler is an Administrative Associate at the Center for International Studies.
+Bri Dowler is an Administrative Specialist at the Center for International Studies.
 She has many duties, including helping students with forms, making graduate appointments, scheduling classes, taking advisory appointments, processing DARS exceptions and graphic design work.

 Bri graduated from the Columbus College of Art and Design with a BFA in Illustration in 2001.